imyuvii/imyuvii-static/content/posts/freelancer-not-mean-will-work-free.md

 draft: false
 categories: [general]
 tags: [freelancer, general, web]
+description: "A general article to explain how a freelancer actually work.
+An attempt to explain freelancer's work style."
 ---
 Yes I am a freelancer, Yes i work from home, Yes i work hard to make money but some people unnecessary ask for extra work , some people ask for free courses , some people ask for free stuffs.

-I am a freelancer but this doesn’t mean i will work for free.
+I am a freelancer but this does not mean i will work for free.
 I have bills just like you.
 I pay hefty rent , I pay for internet , I pay for themes . plugins , design modules and hosting fee .
 I also pay my helping hands who help me in getting jobs done on time.

 Still some people think freelance means free work.
 They ignore the fact that we (the  freelancers ) makes our living hood by doing  hard  work over 16 hours a day.
 Each project either it is small or big .
 We do all projects with same sincerity.
 We treat all kinda of client same.
 We never discriminate between clients.
 Some clients pay $200 for a web project.
 Some pays only $100.
 We never compromise on work quality.